 “Just means far in the bush where critters are wild, still behaving like critters.”

-Throughout out the book, Delia Owens shows a great fondness for the natural world and her past work as well as the title of this novel are a reflection of this.
+Throughout out the book, Delia Owens’s writing shows a great fondness for the natural world.
+Her past work (as a wildlife scientist in Africa), as well as the title of this novel, are a reflection of this.

-Delia Owen discusses this further in an interview with Hello Sunshine.
+Delia Owen discusses the origins of this phrase and how it relates to her life in an interview with Hello Sunshine.
 “When I was a young girl growing up in south Georgia, my mother encouraged my girlfriends and me—whether we were exploring on foot or riding our horses—to venture as far into the oak forests as we could go.
 She wanted me to experience true nature, to find that place where the deer and foxes still behaved as they always had in the wild.
 She’d say, “Go way out yonder where the crawdads sing.”
 And we did.”

 What happens at the end of Where the Crawdads Sing?
 Does Kya kill herself in Where the Crawdads Sing?